 Making it Real - This is a DfE initiative to raise early attainment in EY SEND.
 Lorraine Chester from SENNIS is facilitating.
 Parents can access workshops.
 Cathey Hamer offers workshops for providers.
-20 places are available, some are going to SENNIS staff.
-EM asked if EY practitioners would be interested.
+20 places are available, some are going to

 LMQ replied to say staff have been trained in this.
 Clare Friar and Jen Coughlan are our trainers.
 It was agreed this needs to be discussed outside of this group.